Frequently Asked Questions

 Summer Studio encourages campers to wear clothing that is both comfortable and conducive to learning.
 Campers should dress in a style that reflects modesty, self-respect, and sensitivity to others.
 We encourage you to label all of your child’s belongings.

+We ask that campers not wear shirts that are form-fitting, sheer, or low-cut or bottoms that contain wording or graphics on the backside.
 For safety reasons, we ask that you not send your child in flip flops, Crocs, roller sneakers/Heelys, or any kind of backless shoes as they are not recommended for any activity.